m0/packer-templates/README.md

-# Tech-Angels Packer templates
+# Packer templates

 ## Boxes description

-The current and only template was created for Debian 7.4.0 VM boxes, because this is the default environment at Tech-Angels.
+The current and only template was adapted for Debian 7.5.0 VM boxes.
+It is based on the great wort by the people at Tech-Angels ( https://github.com/tech-angels/packer-templates ).
 The boxes are "vanilla" with a minimal setup, 256MB RAM, 1 CPU.
 These settings can be easily changed in vagrant.

 ## Direct Download